neilbrown/edlib/README.md

 negative result indicating lack of success.
 Known error codes include:

 - Enoarg : missing argument
-- Einval : some wrong with the context of the request
+- Einval : something is wrong with the context of the request
 - Esys : request makes sense, but didn't work
 - Enosup: request makes sense, but isn't allowed for some reason
 - Efail:  This is similar to Esys - I need to clarify the difference